jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 The highest luminance level is determined by the light source of the display.
-This depends on the type of display, power usage requirements, user preferences, on the ambient temperature (emitting visible light also emits heat, and heat can damage things), and perhaps other factors I am not aware of.
+This depends on the type of display, power usage requirements, user preferences, on the ambient temperature (emitting visible light also emits heat, and excessive heat can damage the display components), and perhaps other factors I am not aware of.

 As both these values depend on environmental factors the dynamic range of a display can change from moment to moment, which is something we may wish to